-II New for the 2018 reference year: new practical implementation for the "Enterprise" statistical unit
+Il New for the 2018 reference year: new practical implementation for the "Enterprise" statistical unit

-The statistical definition of the "Enterprise" statistical unit is established by a regulation of the European Union (696/93) that defines it as the "smallest combination of legal units that produces goods or services and that enjoys a certain degree of decision-making autonomy, particularly when using the resources available to it."
+The statistical definition of the "Enterprise" statistical unit is established by a regulation of the European Union (696/93) that defines it as "the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
+An enterprise carries out one or more activities at one or more locations.
+An enterprise may be a sole legal unit."